IUDataStructuresCourse/course-web-page-spring-2024/index.md

 * Section 7896, Friday 1:45pm-3:40pm, BH 118

 Expect at least one quiz per month during lab time.
-* 15 minutes, at the beginning of a lab session
+* 15 minutes, at the end of a lab session
 * Scope is everything turned in prior to the quiz, including homework and lab assignments

 **Instructors**